CodaBool/tampa-dev/README.md

 ____________________________________

 # Presentation Notes
-> HINT: there should be a private key file named key on my flash drive
+> HINT: did you make sure to put the private key file `key` in the terraform folder

 ### Commands
 `terraform init`